Cebu City Council: 2013-2016, 13th SP

-2010-2013
+2010-2013, 12th SP

 The 12th council conducted its first regular offsite sessions in Barangays Bonbon, Guba and Luz on October 12 and 26, 2011 and August 15, 2012, respectively.
 The council went paperless on July 20, 2011, with councilors using their laptops (their own or issued by the city) for the regular session; this maintained the city's environmentally-friendly stance and saved money.

 Notable ordinances passed by the council included City Ordinances No. 2339, which prohibited discrimination in the city on the basis of disability, age, health status, sexual orientation, gender identity, ethnicity or religion; No. 2343, which phased out single-use plastic products in the city and No. 2326, giving the elderly and people with disabilities free parking in malls, hospitals and other establishments.

+All elected officials of the City Council for this term were elected members of BOPK, with several leaving for Team Rama (later BARUG) following Mayor Mike Rama's defection from BOPK.